starburstdata/query-replay/README.md

 ## Run queries sequentially
 Optionally queries can be run sequentially if desired `queries.run-sequentially=True`, in the order that they are provided.
 Each query will be executed once the previous one completes or fails.

+## Interruption handling
+Ctrl+C can be used to stop execution at any time.
+In-flight queries will be canceled.